 For such tiny objects, grass seeds can cause a lot of trouble, especially in the summer months.
-Dogs often get them lodged in their ear canals or between their toes when romping outside or on a walk, and they can cause a lot of pain and irritation.
+Dogs often get them lodged in their ear canals, or between their toes when romping outside or on a walk, and they can cause a lot of pain and irritation.

 Signs of the seed

-The telltale warning signs to watch for are head shaking and paw licking, especially shortly after a walk.
-If your dog is pawing at his head and an ear, he might have grass seed lodged in his ear canal.
+The telltale warning signs to watch out for are the sudden onset of head shaking and paw licking, especially shortly after a walk.
+If your dog is pawing at their head and an ear, they might have grass seed lodged in their ear canal.
 Sometimes dogs will also hold their heads to the side in an attempt to shake it out.

-It’s a good idea to check your dog all over for any lurking grass seeds after every walk as they can become stuck in a number of places, including eyelids and lip folds as well as the paws and ears.
+It’s a good idea to check your dog all over for any lurking grass seeds after every walk, as they can become stuck in a number of places, including eyelids and lip folds, as well as the paws and ears.